-What are the Different Fertility Tests?
+What Are the Different Fertility Tests?

 Not all fertility tests are created equal.
 Depending on your gender and relationship status, you may be looking at a different type of test than others.
 While this is an essential part of family building, it’s important to discuss the various testing options with your fertility specialist.

-What You Need to Know about Fertility Testing for LGBTQ Couples
+What You Need to Know About Fertility Testing for LGBTQ+ Couples

-Fertility testing allows your provider to develop a bespoke fertility plan that’s perfect for your situation.
+Fertility testing allows your provider to develop a tailored fertility plan that’s perfect for your situation.
 Armed with the knowledge discovered through testing, you’ll be able to better predict the exact costs associated with your family building journey.
 This is a helpful tool when creating a budget.
 The good news?
 Most of these tests are covered by insurance.

 Garnering advice from an REI or fertility specialist is essential to a successful family building plan.
 Although it may be tempting to design your own path to creating a family, it’s safer (and likely much more successful) to use the guidance of a professional.

-Fertility Testing for LGBTQ Females
+Fertility Testing for LGBTQ+ Females

-Moms to be can expect to undergo a myriad of tests, many of which fall under the LGBTQ fertility coverage.
+Moms to be can expect to undergo a myriad of tests, many of which fall under the LGBTQ+ fertility coverage.
 These include:

-AMH (Anti-Mullerian Hormone) testing
+AMH (Anti-Mullerian Hormone) Testing